rackerlabs/rackspace-how-to/content/skype-for-business/skype-for-business-faq.md

 Yes, Skype for Business checks your spelling automatically.
 Skype for Business won't mark as misspelled any word that you've added to your Office custom dictionary.
-To turn off spellchecking in Skype for Business, click the Options button, then click **General** and clear the **Check spelling as I type** check box.
+To turn off spellchecking in Skype for Business, click the **Options** button, then click **General** and clear the **Check spelling as I type** check box.

-#### What types of information can I copy and paste into an IM?

-You can copy and paste text (formatted or unformatted), tables, and links from other Microsoft Office products directly into a Skype for Business IM.
-You can also copy and paste images (screenshots, photos, etc.) directly into your IMs.
-Just select and copy the image (using Paint, the Snipping Tool in Windows Accessories, or a graphics program), then place your cursor in your IM where you want to add the graphic, right-click, and select **Paste**.

 #### Where can I find previous IM conversations, records of Skype for Business calls, or IM requests I may have missed?

 By default, if you are using Microsoft Outlook, Skype for Business saves all incoming and outgoing conversations in your Outlook's **Conversation History** folder, so you can review previous conversations.
-To see a list of recent Skype for Business interactions added to this folder:

--   On the Skype for Business main window, click the **Conversations** tab above the Search input area.
+To see a list of recent Skype for Business interactions added to this folder click the **Conversations** tab above the search input area.

 To see the entire folder: